umangtdesai/MBE-Data-Analysis/emmaliu_gaotian_xli33_yuyangl/README.md

 - **Twitter**

   At first, we want to use [Twitter API](https://developer.twitter.com/content/developer-twitter/en.html) to get users who live in Amman and then get their tweets.
 However, the API do not provide this fuction and we cannot directly get all the users with location "Amman" in their profile.
 Hence, we decide to get tweets with location "Amman".
 We set the coordinates of the center of Amman and the radius to specify the range and get the tweets in that area.
-We get 5,000 tweets, store all the information as a [JSON](https://www.json.org/) file and upload it to [the course website](http://datamechanics.io/data/tweets_amman.json).
-Due to the execute.py will run all python file in the subdirectory, we upload the code for getting tweets in crawlTweets.pdf.
+We get 5,000 tweets, store all the information as a [JSON](https://www.json.org/) file and upload it to [the course website](http://datamechanics.io/data/tweets_amman.json). **Due to the execute.py will run all Python file in subdirectory, we upload the source code for getting tweets in crawlTweets.pdf.**

 - **LinkedIn**